Tuatara-VFX/TFlow/README.md

 **1. Particle System Shaders**

 We have added optical flow behaviors in our own version of Unity Universal RP particle shaders.
-You can use them in your materials but selecting one of those :
+You can use them in your materials by selecting one of these:

     Universal Render Pipeline/Particles/Optical Flow/Lit
     Universal Render Pipeline/Particles/Optical Flow/Simple Lit